95% Engineers in India Unfit For Software Development Jobs: Report

 Completely validates that report.
 When my last employer decided to fire the American citizens (forcing them to train their "offshore" replacements in order to receive any severance) that built the products and systems that made the company a success, those of us that remained discovered that we had to rewrite everything they produced (with a much smaller staff, of course).
 The greed of executive management results in far worse products for the customer - but they got their bonuses, so they do not care.

-In my opinion the real greed happens when engineers agree to train their own replacements in order to receive a brown handshake.
-It's like the jews who helped kill other jews during WW2.
 It's absolutely disgusting to think anyone would agree to an arrangement like that.

+Don't blame the workers for a shoddy system that doesn't protect them from being held hostage to agree to do something they don't want to do.

+Until programmers organize into a National or International union, there's no co-ordination of people choosing to refuse..... the individuals that refuse are just shooting themselves in the foot.
+Often their personal finances are such that the Severence offer and a few weeks or mo

 Re: My experience...
 (Score:4, Interesting)